A three-player coherent state embezzlement game

 In Leung et al.~\cite{leung2013coherent}, motivated by the discovery of ``embezzling states''~\cite{van2003universal} and to gain insights in the amount of entanglement required of optimal strategies in multi-prover interactive proof systems, the authors introduced a game called the ``coherent state exchange game'' in which each player receives a $3$-dimensional system and returns a qubit.
 They showed that an optimal success probability of $1$ in this game could only be achieved in the limit of strategies using entangled states of arbitrarily large dimension; moreover, they provided precise trade-offs between success probability and dimension.
 The intuition for the game is simple: the players are tasked with coherently transforming a product state to an EPR pair.
 A simple application of Fannes' inequality~\cite{fannes1973continuity} shows that this can only be accomplished by using an arbitrarily large ``reservoir'' of entanglement.
 Such ``universal reservoirs'', the embezzlement states introduced in~\cite{van2003universal}, can be used to instantiate arbitrarily close to perfect strategies for the players.

 The game considered in~\cite{leung2013coherent} is not a nonlocal game in the orthodox sense of the term: in the game the referee is required to prepare a (small) entangled state, and exchange quantum states with the players.
 Was this a ``cheat'' that enabled the result, or a hint that a similar property should be achievable with nonlocal games with a classical referee?
-In~\cite{regev2015quantum} a step was taken in this direction by adapting the game to one in which questions remain quantum, but answers from the player are classical.
+In~\cite{regev2015quantum} a step was taken in this direction by adapting the game to one in which questions remain quantum, but answers from the player are classical. \tnote{Added:}In their game, the players are asked to locally distinguish the two states

+where $\ket{\EPR}$ denotes an EPR pair, by each returning a single bit in $\{\pm 1\}$ such that the product of the two bits is $+1$ in case the state sent by the verifier is $\ket{\psi_0}$, and $-1$ in case it is $\ket{\psi_1}$.
+In~\cite{regev2015quantum} the authors show that this task can only be accomplished perfectly in the limit of infinite-dimensional entanglement.

 A breakthrough came in a sequence of two works by Slofstra~\cite{slofstra2016tsirelson,slofstra2017a}, who introduced completely different techniques, based on the representation theory of finitely presented groups and a ``universal embedding theorem'' to obtain nonlocal games from groups.
 A consequence of Slofstra's work is the resolution of a decades-old open question on the closure of the set of finite-dimensional quantum correlations, showing that this set is not closed.
 In particular, there exists a finite game such that the optimum success probability cannot be achieved in any finite dimension, resolving the aforementioned line of questioning in the affirmative.